Why kids will love a stopover at KidZania on Sentosa, Singapore

 First stop for us, as it was our first visit, was the bank to activate our debit cards ready to start earning.
 (Although you can earn your salary in cash too, this way if things go missing during the day, as they do, everything is electronically recorded and your kids won’t lose their cash).

 Available Activities at KidZania Singapore

-There are over 60 real life activities to chose from at KidZania Singapore!
+There are over 60 real-life activities to choose from at KidZania Singapore!

 With that many, there’s no way you can get through them all in one visit so I’d suggest you study the options before your visit to get a good plan of attack in place – some of the very popular sessions fill fast and you can get a card to come back later (like Aviation Academy).